dlaurence269/item_catalog/README.md

 * Everyone can Read, Make sure you signed in in order to Create.
 * Confirm that you are the owner of an item if you are trying to Edit (Update) or Delete it.
 * I already populated the database with some basic entries.
 If for some reason you need to wipe your local version of the database you can either pull it down from Github again, or you can run the "populate_beers.py" file I included.

+# External Sources
+* Other than using Duck Duck Go and Google to facilitate finding the pages, the actual websites I got help from were:
+1. Stack Overflow - mostly for error messages
+2. Digital Ocean - mostly for setup guides
+3. AWS helper pages - for creating a new ubuntu user